Travers Stakes: Sire lines

 Winners of the Travers Stakes can be connected to each other due to the practice of arranging horse breeding based on their previous success.
-All of the horses can be traced back to the three foundational sires, with Godolphin Arabian the ancestor of 14 winners, Byerley Turk the ancestor of 14 winners, and Darley Arabian the ancestor of 128 winners, including all winners since 2009.
+All of the horses can be traced back to the three foundational sires, with Godolphin Arabian the ancestor of 14 winners, Byerley Turk the ancestor of 14 winners, and Darley Arabian the ancestor of 130 winners, including all winners since 2009.

-The Mr Prospector direct sire line has produced the last 2 Travers Stakes winners.
+The Mr Prospector direct sire line has won three of the last four Travers Stakes, most recently Leading Change in 2026.